The

 conclusion is contrary to the global free trade delusions.

-press condemned as the devil's work that really shameful
+condemned as the devil's work that really shameful subsidy

 totally unnecessary and